 How did they do it?
 Can this model be replicated?

 First of all you need to start from the basics.
 If speed of response is to be achieved, the population must know as much as possible about this disease.
 The whole West must know the signs to watch out for.

 The two initial symptoms are commonly fever and dry cough.

 Many still think they are a runny nose and chills.
 The population is the real surveillance system.
 Everyone has a smartphone, everyone can have a thermometer.
 This is the surveillance system.
-And you need to be ready to quickly assess who really has those symptoms, test those people, and, if necessary, isolate and trace their contacts.
+And you have to be ready to quickly evaluate who really has those symptoms, test those people and, if necessary, isolate and trace their contacts.